tanc7/Facerider/README.md

 Hello, so I just got my brand new/used OnePlus One and immediately added Kali NetHunter to it.
 Only to my dismay, that a number of features are broken.

-This repo specifically fixes the functionality of the MITMf overlay on your NetHunter App.
+**This repo specifically fixes the functionality of the MITMf overlay on your NetHunter App**.
 Rather than try to fix the overlay's mitmf command-line-parser (it leaves empty --whitelist and --blacklist options causing the attack to break on runtime), I decided to write a simple Python script with a centralized configuration option in ./Facerider/mitmf.cfg

-Using this is much simpler, just edit mitmf.cfg with your Android text editor of choice (I use Total Commander's text editing function) and set your options to 0 (OFF) or 1 (ON), and set variables such as your Beef Framework hook.js URL to the = sign, and then run
+**Using this is much simpler, just edit mitmf.cfg with your Android text editor of choice** (I use Total Commander's text editing function) and set your options to 0 (OFF) or 1 (ON), and set variables such as your Beef Framework hook.js URL to the = sign, and then run

 <code>cd Facerider;python wip_mitmf_improved.py</code>